-This guide will explain what typically happens at a Jewish funeral and how long the period of mourning lasts after the service.
+Each community has their own funeral customs and traditions, and Jewish funerals are no different.
+This guide will explain what typically happens at a Jewish funeral service, and how long the period of mourning lasts.

 Jewish beliefs about death